nadinespy/Multi-Scale-Measures-In-MVAR-And-Kuramoto-Oscillator-Networks/README.md

-# Making Sense of Measures of Emergence and Complexity in Autoregressive Networks and Kuramoto Oscillators
+# Multi-Scale Measures of Emergence and Complexity in Autoregressive Networks and Kuramoto Oscillators

 This repository contains code for calculating multi-scale measures of complexity and emergence in Multivariate Autoregressive (MVAR) networks and Kuramoto oscillators.